sober

 Spirituality / Religion

-Most people coming into recovery have had some experience of religion at some point in their life.
-Unfortunately most of these experiences haven’t been good ones, and have left scars that have put people off any mention of the God word or anything to do with spirituality.
+Unfortunately a lot of these experiences haven’t been good ones, and have left scars that have put people off any mention of the God word or anything to do with spirituality.

 This has always been an issue within AA, since its earliest days, and has led to many people either shunning AA, or believing they have to compromise their integrity to believe things they don’t.